dfldylan/gl-infra-builder/feeds/glinet/luci-app-xray/README.md

 * 2022-06-05 feat: shadowsocks-2022 UDP over TCP support
 * 2022-06-14 feat: multiple geoip direct code
 * 2022-06-19 feat: skip proxy for specific uids / gids (nftables support only)
+* 2022-08-07 fix: avoid duplicated items in generated nftables ruleset
+* 2022-08-08 fix: make sure forwarded IPs are always forwarded to Xray even for reserved addresses.
+Xray may not forward those requests so that manner may be changed later.
+* 2022-08-13 fix: apply 2022-08-08 fix to iptables as well

 ## Changelog 2021